 Antonia Altomare, DO, MPH, is an Infectious Disease physician at Dartmouth-Hitchcock Medical Center (DHMC) and Assistant Professor of Medicine at Geisel School of Medicine at Dartmouth.
 Dr. Altomare is the Hospital Epidemiologist as well as the Program Director for the Ryan White Part D HIV Program at DHMC.
 She completed her medical school training at the New York College of Osteopathic Medicine and residencies in Internal Medicine and Preventive Medicine, as well as a fellowship in Infectious Diseases at DHMC.
 Additionally, she has a Masters of Public Health from the Dartmouth Institute for Health Policy & Clinical Practice.
 Her primary interests are quality improvement within infection control and HIV care, and she treats everything from general infectious diseases to immunocompromised hosts, with an interest in HIV.

-He earned his Bachelor’s degree in Biology from Harvard followed by a MD from the University of Chicago.
-Dr. Calderwood completed an internal medicine residency at Brigham and Women’s Hospital, an infectious diseases fellowship at Brigham and Women’s Hospital and Massachusetts General Hospital, and a MPH degree program at the Harvard School of Public Health with a focus on Clinical Effectiveness.
-He started his career on staff at Brigham and Women’s Hospital where he directed the hospital’s antimicrobial stewardship program and was a research investigator in the Therapeutic Research and Infectious Disease Epidemiology group in the Harvard Medical School Department of Population Medicine.
+He started his career on staff at Brigham and Women's Hospital where he directed the hospital's antimicrobial stewardship program, was one of the hospital epidemiologists, and was a research investigator in the Therapeutic Research and Infectious Disease Epidemiology group in the Harvard Medical School Department of Population Medicine.
 This research involved collaborations with the Centers for Disease Control and Prevention, the Centers for Medicare & Medicaid Services, and the Agency for Healthcare Research and Quality.

 David De Gijsel, MD, MSc, MPH, works on the intersection of poverty and health.
 Currently, he focuses on the infectious complications of injection drug use, specifically on new care models for the integrated treatment of hepatitis C in people who inject drugs.
 He has been involved in global health education and service delivery in various African countries.